Schedules#

 Tasks can declare a recurring interval or cron schedule.
-Scheduled tasks are registered in process and synchronized to the queue backend during startup when QueueConfig.initialize_schedules is enabled.
+The process registers these tasks.
+At startup, it writes their schedules to the queue backend when QueueConfig.initialize_schedules is enabled.

 Use interval for fixed-delay recurring work: